 Bears Ears National Monument - Butler Wash

 A trip to Bears Ears is not complete without exploring some of the best cliff dwellings and rock art panels found along Butler Wash.
 Butler Wash is the east side of Comb Ridge, the backbone of Bears Ears.
 If you’re new to the area you’ll find many of these side canyons look identical to one another.
 Chances are if you venture into any of these canyons you’re going to stumble on some amazing sites, but it can be hard to navigate even with a good map.
-If you want to cut to the chase as see as much as possible in one day let us be your guide to these special places.
-Monarch Cave and Wolfman are two of our favorite sites and if you have the energy to extend to a full day we can also see the Procession Panel.
-Lastly, if there is a specific site that has evaded you for years give us a call and we’ll get you there.
+If you want to cut to the chase and see as much as possible in one day let us be your guide to these special places.
+Monarch Cave and Wolfman are two of our favorite sites in Butler Wash.

 - 4×4 Transportation to trailheads

 - Professional Guide

 - Monarch Cave